Bose F1 Model 812 Flexible Array Loudspeaker

 The operation was very simple; you connect your input and then use the channel selection to make sure that line is currently active.
 In our setup, the band was inputting via XLR, where the DJ went with the RCA.
 Gain could be controlled via the attenuation pots on the back.

-Other than that, there are a couple of status indicator lights, one on the front and another one on the rear, which let you see if the speaker is powered on and what source is selected dependent on the color of the LED.
+Other than that, there are a couple of status indicator lights, one on the front and another one on the rear, which let you see if the speaker is powered on and what source is selected depending on the color of the LED.

 Additional Info